FirebirdSQL/jaybird/devdoc/build-documentation.md

 ## Running the build

 The build uses Gradle wrapper, which is included in the repository.
-The Java version running the build restricts the build output (eg Java 8 can't target Java 11).
+The Java version running the build restricts the build output (e.g. Java 8 can't target Java 11).

 The target Java version is determined by passing the `-PbuildProfile=javaXX`,